Product OS··14 min read

 How to advance

-Level 5 requires intelligence that spans across products, not just within a product.
-Your Level 4 platform knows a lot about individual products and individual owners.
-What it does not yet do is learn from patterns across thousands or millions of products to predict what any given owner will need before they know they need it.
+Level 4 platforms know a great deal about individual products and individual owners.
+What they do not yet do is learn from aggregate patterns across thousands or millions of products to predict what any given owner will need before they know themselves.
+Level 5 requires intelligence that spans across the installed base — correlating usage signals, service histories, and ownership transitions at scale to generate predictive, automated lifecycle actions.

 Level 5: Product Ecosystem